mobilevis/mobilevis.github.io/program.md

 <br>Michel Pahud *(Microsoft)*, Eyal Ofek *(Microsoft)*, Nathalie Henry Riche *(Microsoft)*, Christophe Hurter *(ENAC)*, and Jens Grubert *(Coburg University of Applied Sciences)*

 **Combining Ideation and Journaling to Explore to New Possibilities for Visualization on Mobile Devices**
-<br>Katherine Currier, Søren Knudsen, Miriam Sturdee and Sheelagh Carpendale *(University of Calgary)*
+<br>Katherine Currier, Søren Knudsen, Miriam Sturdee, and Sheelagh Carpendale *(University of Calgary)*